m0euk/RDS-Bridge/README.md

 # RDS Bridge

-A browser-based weak-signal **RDS decoder for [SDRConnect](https://www.sdrplay.com/sdrconnect/)**, built for FM DXing.
-It pairs with SDRConnect over its WebSocket interface and decodes the RDS data stream in your browser — with an acquisition front-end designed to lock weak, fading signals that conventional decoders miss.
+A browser-based weak-signal **RDS decoder** built for FM DXing.
+It works two ways: **live**, paired with [SDRConnect](https://www.sdrplay.com/sdrconnect/) over its WebSocket interface for real-time decoding and tuning; or **offline**, decoding recorded IQ `.wav` files from any SDR — SDRuno, SDR Console, SDR#, HDSDR and the rest.
+Either way it decodes the RDS data stream in your browser, with an acquisition front-end designed to lock weak, fading signals that conventional decoders miss.

 **▶ Download [`index.html`](https://github.com/m0euk/RDS-Bridge/blob/main/index.html), save it, and open it in your browser.** It's a single self-contained file that runs entirely on your own machine — there's nothing to install.